-Fleas are small nuisance pests, measuring approximately 1/16th to 1/8th inch in length.
+Fleas are tiny nuisance pests, measuring approximately 1/16th to 1/8th inch in length.

-In terms of their appearance, fleas are typically brownish black to black in color.
+In terms of their appearance, fleas are typically brownish-black to black.

-Fleas have narrow, almost flat bodies that help them navigate through the coats of dogs or cats, the feathers of birds, and even through the hair of humans.
+Fleas have narrow, almost flat bodies that help them navigate through the coats of dogs or cats, birds’ feathers, and even humans’ hair.

 What are fleas?

-Fleas are small, wingless, jumping parasites that live off of the blood of their hosts.
+Fleas are tiny, wingless, jumping parasites that live off of the blood of their hosts.
 Though they’re most commonly associated with dogs (and for good reason), fleas can infest cats, birds, humans, mice, rabbits, and several more warm-blooded vertebrate animals.
-They do not have wings, but are strong jumpers, and have well-developed jaws for feeding on their hosts.
+They do not have wings but are strong jumpers and have well-developed jaws for feeding on their hosts.